The Late Late Show (American talk show)

-The Late Late Show is an American late-night television talk and variety comedy show on CBS.
-It first aired in January 1995, with host Tom Snyder, who was followed by Craig Kilborn, Craig Ferguson, and current host James Corden.
-The show originates from Television City in Los Angeles.
+The Late Late Show is an American late-night television talk and variety comedy show that originally aired from January 9, 1995, to April 27, 2023, on CBS.
+Tom Snyder was the show's first host, followed by Craig Kilborn, Craig Ferguson, and James Corden.
+The show originated from Television City in Los Angeles.
+At 2,058 episodes over the course of nine years, the longest incarnation of the show was under Craig Ferguson as host, between January 2005 and December 2014.